top of page

 tomzahavy (at) gmail (dot) com

-I am interested in building artificial intelligence systems that make decisions and learn from them.
-I have been mainly focusing on the Reinforcement Learning paradigm for this.
-In my PhD I studied aspects of scalability, structure discovery, hierarchy, abstraction, and exploration in DeepRL.
+My work focuses on scalability, structure discovery, hierarchy, abstraction, exploration, meta learning, and unsupervised learning within the area of reinforcement learning.
 I was also one of the first people to work on RL for Minecraft and Language games.
-My research over the last few years focused on two sub topics of RL: learning to RL learn (meta RL) and unsupervised RL.
-My papers on these topics can be found below.
+My early research at DeepMind focused on two sub topics of RL: learning to RL learn (meta RL) and unsupervised RL.
+My papers on these topics, as well as earlier work from my PhD can be found below.

 Personal life: I come from a small town in 🇮🇱 on the Mediterranean Sea.
 I am currently living in London 🇬🇧 and I spent some time in the 🇺🇸.
 My family is coming from 🇩🇪🇮🇩🇱🇺 and by DNA I am 🇮🇩🇮🇹🇮🇷(50/30/20).
 I am married to Gili, a singer-songwriter from 🇮🇩🇲🇦🇮🇱.
 I love spending my free time outdoors in camping, hiking, 4X4 driving, mountaineering, skiing, and scuba diving.
 When I am at home, my hobbies are running, basketball, and reading science-fiction.